rcopstein/Visual-Convex-Hull/README.md

-# Visual-Convex-Hull
+# Visual Convex Hull
-Visual representation of the convex hull problem using the Graham Scan algorithm
+This app provides a graphical representation of the **Graham Scan** algorithm for finding the convex hull of a set of points